genesiscommunitysuccess/docs/docs/platform-reference/data-servers/configure.md

 The **indices** (optional) block defines additional indexing at the query level.
 When an index is used, it will make all query rows be ordered by the "fields" specified, in an ascending order.
 This definition is identical to the one defined in data modelling for dictionary tables.

 There are two scenarios in which an index will be used:
 * The query criteria search can be optimised by using an index.
 If a dataserver client specifies a criteria such as `QUANTITY > 1000 && QUANTITY < 5000`, the dataserver will automatically select the best matching index, and in our example it would be `SIMPLE_QUERY_BY_QUANTITY`.
-This means we don't need to scan all the query rows stored in the dataserver memory mapped file database and instead perform a very efficient indexed search.
+This means we don't need to scan all the query rows stored in the dataserver memory mapped file cache and instead perform a very efficient indexed search.
 * The dataserver client specifies an index.
 If an `ORDER_BY` value is received as part of the `DATA_LOGON` process, the dataserver will use a specific index to query the data.
 This means the data will be returned to the client in ascending order based on the index field definition.
 See more at [Client side (runtime) options](#client-side-runtime-options)

 *Important*: Index definitions are currently limited to *unique* indices.
 As quantity does not have a unique constraint in the example definition shown above, we need to add SIMPLE_ID to the index definition to ensure we maintain uniqueness.